 So it can be helpful to have on-hand editing and proofreading support from a methodical, experienced former magazine editor.

-Engage an experienced B2B editor to make sure you are communicating your content clearly and effectively.
+Engage an experienced editor and proofreader to make sure you are communicating your content clearly and effectively.

 The editing process considers your target audience and how best to engage with them.
 Editing involves checking your document for: